 Did you notice that your head is always leaning forward?

-Most people suffer from forward head posture in varying degree which is not surprising at all since so much time is spent focusing on things going on in front of us like phones, computers, and books.
+Most people suffer from forward head posture in varying degree which is not surprising at all since so much time is spent focusing on things in front of us like phones, computers, and books.

 The neck flexion that comes with a forward head posture puts a lot of stress on your spine and can cause stiffness and even pain in neck and back.